echaostemple/echaostemple.github.io/_posts/2022-05-25-unemployment-singularity.markdown

 <br/>

-Few years from now, a 6th grade kid would go to a platform and write a description of a dynamic website that he would like to make, the AI generates the code, hosts it on AWS and returns the link for the website in 2-3 days.
+Few years from now, a 6th grade kid would go to a platform and write a description of a dynamic website that he would like to make, the AI generates the code, hosts it on AWS and returns the link for the website in less than a day.
 It would be having a nice UI/UX, a database, APIs, and a backend.

-Now let's see how much time it would take the KID to make the website:
+Now let's see how much time it would take the ***kid*** to make the website:
 - Learning basic web stuff: HTML & CSS & JS (3 months)
 - Learning MERN stack (6 months)
 - Learning AWS (1 month)